MrMadguy64/Engine/README.md

 CharGenLoadMode option:
 1) Enabled only if necessary (>16 lines)
-2) Force, always enabled (even for standard modes) - use in case of problems with default character generator
+2) Force enabled (even for standard modes) - use in case of problems with default character generator
-3) Disabled, modes that require it aren't available - use in case of compatibility problems with character generator load code
+3) Force disabled (disables modes, that require it) - use in case of compatibility problems with character generator load code

 Mono monitor support doesn't require any special actions - it's supported by BIOS internally.